cksapp/Datto-DBPool_PSWrapper/docs/generated/en-US/Remove-DBPoolContainer.md

 ```

 ### -Force
-Forces the setting of the DBPool API key.
+Forces the removal of the container without prompting for confirmation.

 ```yaml
 Type: SwitchParameter